 Would that be Comey?

-Who do you think's involved?
+Who do you think is involved?

-And I I I tend to think that when all the evidence comes out, that's what we're gonna see, and then people need to be fired and go to prison for that.
+And I tend to think that when all the evidence comes out, that's what we're going to see.

 What do you think, Greg Jarrett?